Sergio-Puno/EIA-DataPipeline/README.md

 - Bulding out the Python script, first steps and the outline/hopes
 - Debugging and creating more modular code
 - see outline file for other things

+For the script(s) we need to make sure we are planning for a few key components: API, data transformation, and database connection.
+EAch unit of this process has its own set of subprocesses, I want to break this down conceptually because there are likely many other way to execute these steps.

+**API Calls**

+- Pull in API key information from config file
+- Setup the URL(s) that will be called, loop over this list
+- Process JSON response
+- Store meta date regarding the API call

+**Data Transformations**

+- Bring in the JSON resopnse into `pandas` dataframe
+- Diagnostic checks: data types, NULL's, column names, calculations, etc.

+**Database Connection**

+- Establish database connectivity
+- For each API call, execute SQL query to load data into appropriate tables
+- At the end of the script, close connection

 <br>